 Wander the town

-Elsewhere, Wells-next-the-Sea is filled with charming fishermen’s cottages and narrow lanes, which are a joy to wander around.
+Elsewhere, the charming town is filled with charming fishermen’s cottages and narrow lanes, which are a joy to wander around.
 Buttlands, a wide green space, sits at the top of town.

 Crabbing on the quay